HSF/hsf.github.io/_gsocproposals/2020/proposal_ROOTIpopt.md

   * Measure performance comparing the current ROOT minimizers.

 ## Expected results
-Fully integrated Ipopt with support for all solvers, hessian and constrain function.
+Fully integrated Ipopt into ROOT with support for all solvers, hessian and constrain function.
 Documentation, tests and examples.

 ## Desirable Skills